Mission and History

 The GTTP is a Travel & Tourism industry-supported program to foster future talent and tackle the global skills shortage.
 The strategy is to start new programs in countries that need and deserve it, help the programs become government supported and part of the established national curriculum, and then step back in a supporting role to the national and local educational systems.
 The GTTP’s basic funding policies are as follows:

 - New programs: Help fund operations, curriculum development, teacher training and participation in global student-teacher activities.
 The GTTP’s introductory curriculum, PASSPORT TO THE WORLD, is provided to new members, who may translate it into their own language.
-The text is currently translated into Russian, Hungarian, Spanish, French, Portuguese, and will be in two Chinese versions.
+The text is currently translated into Russian, Hungarian, Spanish, French, Portuguese, and Chinese.

 - Current programs still developing: Provide supplemental support for teacher training, operations and for participation in global student-teacher activities.